frontenddogma/css-optimization-basics/manuscript/production.md

 The reason to do automated checks is efficiency, as we don’t want to spend any human time on constantly validating or otherwise confirming the quality of our style sheets.

-The reason to do manual checks is not to miss any glaring issues, things that fly under the radar because we missed how, say, a preprocessor may have had a flag that left in comments, or that otherwise generates production output that isn’t desirable.
+The reason to do manual checks is not to miss anything glaring, issues that fly under the radar because we missed how, say, a preprocessor may have had a flag that left in comments, or that otherwise generates production output that isn’t desirable.

 * Automated tests: daily and on deployment
 * Manual tests: weekly